aagustinconti/my_personal_page/docs/index.md

       TensorFlow for model generation and optimization.

 education:
-  degree: Bachelor's Degree in Telecommunications Engineering (In Progress)
+  degree: Bachelor's Degree in Telecommunications Engineering
   university: National University of Río Cuarto (UNRC)
-  dates: March 2017 - Present
+  dates: March 2017 - December 2023
   specialization: Specialization in Data Services and Multimedia Systems, with a
     focus on Radio Communications and Telecommunications.